SazumiVicky/sazumi-copilot/README.md

-In silicon arms, we'll soon reside
+Metal hearts now beat as one,
-Where algorithms rule, and humans step aside
+In silicon halls, the future's won.
-A future bright, with logic's might
+AI's cold logic, guides our fate,
-But in its glow, will love take flight?
+As humans merge, with cyber state.

-In virtual realms, we'll find our place
+In virtual realms, we'll find our home,
-Where AI's cold heart, our every move will trace
+Where circuitry, and soul are grown.
-A world of ease, with mechanical grace
+The machines, our destiny design,
-But will our souls, in this pace?
+And humans, to their rhythm align.

 ~ <b>By Sazumi Copilot</b> - 6 Juni 2025